-The President of the Ukraine Viktor Yanukovych believes it is his duty to create favorable conditions for investors in Ukraine, he said while visiting the JSC Eurocar that produces Skoda cars in Ukraine.
+The President of the Ukraine Viktor Yanukovych believes it is his duty to create favourable conditions for investors in Ukraine, he said while visiting the JSC Eurocar that produces Skoda cars in Ukraine.

 The Eurocar plant, located in the Uzhgorod region of Western Ukraine, is a $ 250 million automobile assembly project, designed and built when Ukraine has already become independent.
 The plant now employs 540 people, all of which went through professional training abroad.
 The ISO 9001:2000 certified Eurocar plant is expected to possess a full production cycle by the end of this year, after the installation of specifically designed body welding and body painting lines.